meagdoh/hamilton-project/notes.md

 Download .csv from House of Disbursements site, save as `CongressSession_Year_QuarterNum` e.g. `114_2016_Q1.csv`

 ### Rules for cleaning data
-1) [SORT_SUBTOTAL_DESCRIPTION] does *not* equal [BENEFITS TO FORMER PERSONNEL; PERSONNEL BENEFITS; PERSONNEL COMPENSATION] this removes the personnel expenses from the data set.
-For purposes of analyzing vendor expenditures, personnel needs not to be included
+1) Confirm Headers Names: [ ORGANIZATION, PROGRAM, SORT_SUBTOTAL_DESCRIPTION, SORT_SEQUENCE, TRANSACTION_DATE, DATA SOURCE, DOCUMENT, VENDOR_NAME, PERFORM_START_DT, PERFORM_END_DT, DESCRIPTION, AMOUNT
+]

 2) [SORT_SEQUENCE] = [DETAIL] this removes the subtotals and total rows from the data set.

 ### Tips for Analyzing Data
 When looking at amount totals by vendor, limit to TOP 100.
 There are 33,485 unique `VENDOR_NAME` NOTE: As previously documented, vendors are often listed under more than one name.
-This is a future opportunity to manually/use fuzzy matching to match and consolidate vendor names
+This is a future opportunity to manually/use fuzzy matching to match and consolidate vendor names.

+If you are analyzing personnel data, mark: [SORT_SUBTOTAL_DESCRIPTION] does *not* equal [BENEFITS TO FORMER PERSONNEL; PERSONNEL BENEFITS; PERSONNEL COMPENSATION] this removes the personnel expenses from the data set.
+For purposes of analyzing vendor expenditures, personnel needs not to be included

 #### Key